freenet-public/pokemock/README.md

   - If omitted, the exact path is used for replaying

-## Memory
+## Memory (experimental)

+Use the `--memory` switch to enable the memory module.
-Whenever an entity containing an ID is generated it is remembered by the server.
+When enabled, entities containing an ID are remembered by the server.
 If the entity is requested again, the remembered data is returned.
 This also applies to sub-entities across endpoints.